Decision to close Madrassas and Sanskrit tols flayed by Cong,

 Objections have also been raised against the decision to wind up the state-aided Sanskrit tols.

-taken such a strong step only after much deliberations "as question will arise as to who will conduct the Madyamik
+taken such a strong step only after enough deliberation as question will arise as to who will conduct the Madyamik

 Guna Saikia, retired Sanskrit department professor of Nagaon College, is of the opinion that the government instead